mauriciotogneri/jan/README.md

 * A non-conditional expression
 * A complex conditional expression

-Expressions must be written in **prefix notation** (i.e., operators are placed to the left of the operands) and there must be at least one whitespace between operators and operands.
+Expressions must be written using **prefix notation** (i.e., operators are placed to the left of the operands) and there must be at least one whitespace between operators and operands.

 ## Operators